 Washington State Reporting Requirements:

-Applicants applying for use of revenues in this chapter must provide…estimates of how any moneys received will result in increases in the number of people traveling for business or pleasure on a trip.
+In 2013, the Washington Legislature added a provision to the Lodging Tax Statute (RCW 67.38) which requires: Applicants applying for use of revenues in this chapter must provide…estimates of how any moneys received will result in increases in the number of people traveling for business or pleasure on a trip.

 At the end of the award period, the legislation requires organizations to report on their success in attracting those visitors.
 All funds are awarded on a reimbursement basis and will not be awarded until the Tourism Funding Expenditure Report Worksheet and the Tourism Funding Reimbursement Form are submitted.

 In addition to State requirements, the TDC has identified the following criteria that will be used in evaluating and ranking the applicants.

 The extent the event/program demonstrates the ability to attract visitors from 50 miles or more away and generate overnight stays.

 The extent the event/program improves the City's overall image by providing a positive visitor experience and/or promoting the area's existing attractions including the Kirkland Waterfront and Cross Kirkland Corridor.

 Economic Impact—10 points